The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Spaces of Observables

 The outcomes of measurement of the observables in both sides of \eqref{eq:I_Scomp_Oss}, indeed, coincide in all measurements.
 In fact, if, by measuring $O$, one obtains a certain outcome $o_{k},$ the measurement of the projectors in the right-hand side of \eqref{eq:I_Scomp_Oss} will give 0 as outcome except for the projector $I_{O=o_{k}}$, for which one will get $1$, and therefore the outcome of measurement of the sum will be equal to: $o_{k}\:1+0=o_{k}$.

-Note that the projectors $I_{O=o_{j}}$ are mutually exclusive and satisfy the closure relation \eqref{eq:Rel_Chiusura}, since the union of the events associated gives as result the certain event (the measurement of $O$ must have as outcome one of $o_{j}$).
+Note that the projectors $I_{O=o_{j}}$ are pairwise orthogonal and satisfy the closure relation \eqref{eq:Rel_Chiusura}, since the union of the events associated gives as result the certain event (the measurement of $O$ must have as outcome one of $o_{j}$).
 These, therefore, form a projector basis uniquely determined, apart from the order, by the observable $O$.
 We will call it projector basis \emph{associated }to the observable $O$.
-Notice, however, that, generally speaking, the projectors of this basis aren't elementary.
+Notice, however, that, generally speaking, the projectors of this basis aren't primitive.

 Consider, now, two compatible observables $O_{1}$ and $O_{2}$.
 According to what above proved, they may be written in the form:

 One should observe that the compatibility of $O_{1}$ and $O_{2}$ implies that also the projectors $I_{O_{1}=o_{1,j}}$ and $I_{O_{2}=o_{2,k}}$, that appear in the two above decompositions, must be compatible among themselves, since their measurability depends on that of $O_{1}$ and $O_{2}$, respectively.